Chanelle Dupuis, PhD

 writing

-My academic writing focuses on the field of sensory studies, especially smell studies.
-As an experienced editor, I also enjoy proofreading and editing work.
+As an experienced editor, I enjoy proofreading and editing work across disciplines.

 poetry